 ‡Students entering the program with an associate’s degree are awarded the equivalent of 64 credit hours and, with the exception of the Engaging the World and senior capstone requirements, will have the WCore requirements fulfilled.

-A student enrolled in this program is eligible for federal financial aid programs as described in the financial aid section of this catalog provided, they maintain satisfactory progress.
-A student is not eligible for institutional aid programs but is eligible for program specific scholarships.
+A student enrolled in this program is eligible for federal financial aid programs as described in the financial aid section of this catalog provided they maintain satisfactory progress.
+A student is not eligible for institutional aid programs.
 To be eligible for federal financial aid, a student must maintain enrollment and satisfactory progress as described.
 A student can also elect to participate in alternative loan programs as long as eligibility requirements are met.
 For more information about financial aid, please contact the student support staff or Financial Aid office.

 A student is required to maintain satisfactory progress in the program in order to receive Title IV federal financial aid funds.
 For more information, students should consult the financial aids office.